nodejs/node/doc/api/tls.markdown

 ### tlsSocket.getPeerCertificate([ detailed ])

 Returns an object representing the peer's certificate.
-The returned object has some properties corresponding to the field of the certificate.
-If `detailed` argument is `true` the full chain with `issuer` property will be returned, if `false` only the top certificate without `issuer` property.
+The returned object has some properties corresponding to the fields of the certificate.
+If the `detailed` argument is `true` the full chain with the `issuer` property will be returned, if `false` only the top certificate without the `issuer` property.

 Example: